Ensono/amido.github.io/docs/testing/applitools_automated_ui_visual_testing.md

 id: visual_analysis
 title: Automated UI Visual Testing With Applitools
 sidebar_label: Automated UI Visual Testing
+description: How to run tests with Applitools
+keywords:
+  - cypress
+  - tests
+  - testing
+  - applitools
+  - visual analysis
 ---
 Visual Regression testing or Visual testing in software is a quality assurance activity of verifying if the visual aspects of the application’s user interface seem appropriate to the user.
 It is also known as Visual Validation Testing.